tessercat/daoistic-book/daoistic.md

 ## English

-The road is empty
+Dao is an empty pot
-and there's no point in taking it.
+but putting something in it
+doesn't fill it up.

-As deep as the ancestor of everything, it dulls edges, releases tension, dims brilliance, mixes dust.
+As deep as the past, it
+grinds up sharp blades,
+loosens tangled knots,
+dims bright lights,
+dissolves tiny specks.

-As wide as eternity,
-child of who knows what,
-parent of Xiangdi, saints of old.
+As wide as the future, it's the child of who knows what, parent of Xiangdi, saints of old.